Nebula: Observational history

-The number of nebulae was then greatly increased by the efforts of William Herschel and his sister Caroline Herschel.
+The number of nebulae was then greatly increased by the efforts of William Herschel and his sister, Caroline Herschel.
 Their Catalogue of One Thousand New Nebulae and Clusters of Stars was published in 1786.
-A second catalog of a thousand was published in 1789 and the third and final catalog of 510 appeared in 1802.
+A second catalog of a thousand was published in 1789, and the third and final catalog of 510 appeared in 1802.
 During much of their work, William Herschel believed that these nebulae were merely unresolved clusters of stars.
-In 1790, however, he discovered a star surrounded by nebulosity and concluded that this was a true nebulosity, rather than a more distant cluster.
+In 1790, however, he discovered a star surrounded by nebulosity and concluded that this was a true nebulosity rather than a more distant cluster.

 Beginning in 1864, William Huggins examined the spectra of about 70 nebulae.
 He found that roughly a third of them had the emission spectrum of a gas.
-The rest showed a continuous spectrum and thus were thought to consist of a mass of stars.
+The rest showed a continuous spectrum and were thus thought to consist of a mass of stars.
 A third category was added in 1912 when Vesto Slipher showed that the spectrum of the nebula that surrounded the star Merope matched the spectra of the Pleiades open cluster.
-Thus the nebula radiates by reflected star light.
+Thus, the nebula radiates by reflected star light.

-About 1923, following the Great Debate, it had become clear that many "nebulae" were in fact galaxies far from the Milky Way.
+In 1923, following the Great Debate, it became clear that many "nebulae" were in fact galaxies far from the Milky Way.

 Slipher and Edwin Hubble continued to collect the spectra from many different nebulae, finding 29 that showed emission spectra and 33 that had the continuous spectra of star light.
-In 1922, Hubble announced that nearly all nebulae are associated with stars, and their illumination comes from star light.
+In 1922, Hubble announced that nearly all nebulae are associated with stars and that their illumination comes from star light.
 He also discovered that the emission spectrum nebulae are nearly always associated with stars having spectral classifications of B or hotter (including all O-type main sequence stars), while nebulae with continuous spectra appear with cooler stars.
 Both Hubble and Henry Norris Russell concluded that the nebulae surrounding the hotter stars are transformed in some manner.